Register

 Share

-6.4 The smartest way to see what value links bring
+5.5 The smartest way to see what value links bring

-Just go through to be clued in — and after you read all these things you'll have two options — sit and try remembering these things like ABC, or get the No–Brainer SEO surprise SEO SpyGlass is preparing for you.
+Just go through to be clued in — and after you read all these things you′ ll have two options — sit and try remembering these things like ABC, or get the No–Brainer SEO surprise SEO SpyGlass is preparing for you.

 Backlink Page column shows you the exact URL from which the backlink comes.
 Try to hover your mouse on any entry and click the small three–dot icon to the right of the column.

-Click the three–dot icon
+Click the three-dot icon Click the three–dot icon

-Then, Webpage PR.
-This is the Google PageRank we talked about not long ago in Chapter 4.
-In this case, it's the PageRank of the exact page where the link stands, at the moment it was last time announced by Google.
-It's the same PageRank you'd see in Google toolbar, but it's conveniently arranged in the software.
+Then, Page PR.
+This is the Google PageRank of the exact page where the link stands, at the moment it was last time announced by Google.
+It′ s the same PageRank you′ d see in Google toolbar, but it′ s conveniently arranged in the software.

-Google PR in SEO SpyGlass
+Page PR in SEO SpyGlass Page PR in SEO SpyGlass

 The Title column, quite obviously, shows you the title of the page where the link stands.
-Remember this Q–Factor — Keywords in the page's title and body?
-Look at the pages' titles to see which of them contain your keywords.
+Remember this Q–Factor — Keywords in the page′ s title and body?
+Look at the pages′ titles to see which of them contain your keywords.
 Those that do can bring you better value.

 Anchor URL — this column shows you the exact page to which the backlink points (the one that opens if you click a backlink).
 Good to know, to decide where your own inbound links should lead.

-Anchor text and anchor URL
+Anchor text and anchor URL Anchor text and anchor URL

 Most of the links go to the homepage www.soccer.com.
 A good part of links also go to inner pages — to the pages with images of equipment, jerseys and other soccer–related stuff.
-A huge portion of links lead to inner pages where NSCAA's products are sold.
-If you check further, you'll see that all these links come from NSCAA's site.
-I mean, if you're selling their products, you've got chances to get their links — to the very pages from which these products are sold.

-Link value color markers
+Link value Link value

-Domain — see domains on which your links may sit: you'll easily find competitor's links from the same domain, for example sitewide links.
-Besides, if a page's domain contains your keyword, this underlines the page's relevance to your word.
+Domain — see domains on which your links may sit: you′ ll easily find competitor′ s links from the same domain, for example sitewide links.
+Besides, if a page′ s domain contains your keyword, this underlines the page′ s relevance to your word.

-For instance, if you sell flower pots and optimize for the keyphrase pots for flowers, and you get a link from www.indoor-flowers.com/partners.html, this link may appeal a lot to search engines, because it comes from a topically related page that's got a relevant domain name.
+For instance, if you sell flower pots and optimize for the keyphrase pots for flowers, and you get a link from www.indoor–flowers.com/partners.html, this link may appeal a lot to Search Engines, because it comes from a topically related page that′ s got a relevant domain name.

 157.18.202.37

 So generally, an IP address consist of 4 parts AAA.BBB.CCC.xxx — the first part is called A–class, the second part B–class and the third part C–class.
-Any two IPs that have first three groups identical will be in the same C–class.
-For example IPs 111.111.111.1 and 111.111.111.2 are in the same C–class but 111.111.111.1and 111.111.110.1 are in two different C–classes.
+IPs with similar first three groups will be in the same C–class.
+For example IPs 111.111.111.1 and 111.111.111.2 are in the same C–class but 111.111.111.1and 111.111.110.1 are in different C–classes.

 157.18.202.37